packpin/packpin-ios-widget/README.md

 # packpin-ios-widget
-Simple wxample of using Packpin tracking widget in IOS app
+Simple example of using Packpin tracking widget in IOS app